Stuycs-K/Systems-Lab10-StructFile-Template/README.md

 Display the data in human-readable format, provide a number for each data entry when displaying.

-Create & write a new file `nyc_pop.dat` containing the population data using `struct pop_entry` .
+Create a new file & write Or over-write any existing file named `nyc_pop.dat`.
+It should contain all of the data in your array of `struct pop_entry` .
 This file should contain the data directly, not text.

 ## -add_data